ibm-cloud-docs/api-handbook/changes/compatibility.md

    schema
 *  Reducing possible values for a property in a response schema
 *  Adding a response body (to accompany an existing status code)
+*  Adding more validation checks to an existing dry run request

 #### Special cases for backward-compatibility
 {: #special-cases-for-backward-compatibility}